-In this interview with Dia:gram magazine, Dr. Pathmanathan Rajadurai, Senior Consultant Pathologist and Laboratory Director at Subang Jaya Medical Centre (SJMC) in Malaysia talks about the significance of liquid biopsy testing for non-small cell lung cancer with Epidermal Growth Factor Receptor (EGFR) mutations.
-SJMC was among the first facilities in the region to adopt liquid biopsy, and Dr. Pathmanathan reflects on how the molecular targeting of oncogenic mutations is central to personalised care.
+In this interview with Diagram magazine, Dr Pathmanathan Rajadurai, Senior Consultant Pathologist and Laboratory Director at Subang Jaya Medical Centre (SJMC) in Malaysia talks about the significance of liquid biopsy testing for non-small cell lung cancer with Epidermal Growth Factor Receptor (EGFR) mutations.
+SJMC was among the first facilities in the region to adopt liquid biopsy, and Dr Pathmanathan reflects on how the molecular targeting of oncogenic mutations is central to personalised care in lung cancer management.

-Over the last five years, the number of new lung cancer cases has been rising steadily in Malaysia1, and Asia Pacific as a whole2.
-Fifty one percent of the world’s lung cancer cases occur in Asia3.
-However, it is not only the increasing burden that concerns Dr. Pathmanathan but also the complexities associated with late stage diagnoses and the emergence of early resistance to treatment that impact patient survival rates.
-Which is why Dr. Pathmanathan’s recent research explores driver mutations in the multiethnic Malaysian population4.
+Over the last five years, the number of new lung cancer cases has been rising steadily in Malaysia,¹ and Asia Pacific as a whole.² 51% of the world’s lung cancer cases occur in Asia.³ However, it is not only the increasing burden that concerns Dr Pathmanathan but also the complexities associated with late stage diagnoses and the emergence of early resistance to treatment that impact patient survival rates.
+Which is why Dr Pathmanathan’s recent research explores driver mutations in the multiethnic Malaysian population.⁴

-In such cases, Dr. Pathmanathan said, liquid biopsy has proved to be a viable alternative for many of his lung cancer patients.
-Liquid biopsy allows pathologists to gain a wide range of information about a tumour through a blood sample – critical for treatment planning.
+In such cases, Dr Pathmanathan said, liquid biopsy has proven to be a viable alternative for many of his lung cancer patients.
+Liquid biopsy is a new blood testing technology that allows pathologists to gain a wide range of information about a tumour through a blood sample – critical for treatment planning.

 Clinical utility of liquid biopsy

 Still, there are a number of barriers to the adoption of liquid biopsy, including price, international certification, and care team integration.
-On the point of cost, Dr. Pathmanathan said that his hospital has encountered a bit of a ‘chicken and egg’ situation.
-The recruitment of patients has been slow, primarily because of the cost of the test.
+On the point of cost, Dr Pathmanathan said that his hospital has encountered a bit of a ‘chicken and egg’ situation.
+The recruitment of patients has been slow, primarily because of the cost of the blood testing technology.
 If there was greater patient volume, then the hospital would be able to lower costs.

-One way that the government is trying to help subsidise the costs of targeted therapies is by working to add companion diagnostics as part of the Blue Book formulary so that the patient can access such tests with certain subsidies7.
-Dr. Pathmanathan believes that public sector support for testing along with more patient education will have a noticeable impact on bringing liquid biopsy to a mainstream clinical setting.
+One way that the government is trying to help subsidise the costs of targeted therapies is by working to add companion diagnostics as part of the Blue Book formulary so that the patient can access such tests with certain subsidies.⁷ Dr Pathmanathan believes that public sector support for blood testing along with more patient education will have a noticeable impact on bringing liquid biopsy to a mainstream clinical setting.

 Future role of the pathologist